nidza07/nidza07.github.io/QC-docs/general usage.md

 #### Ask a confirmation before exiting
 If this setting is enabled, before you press alt+F4 or close the Playroom from the system tray, you will be asked to confirm that you are really sure you want to do this.
 This setting is enabled by default.
-//Todo: Confirm  all default settings.

 #### Minimize to taskbar
 If this setting is enabled, when pressing Alt+F4 to close the Playroom, the Playroom will stay open in the background and will remain in your system tray.
 The system tray can be accessed with Insert+F11 if using Jaws, or Windows+B if using NVDA.
 If you find the Playroom icon there, you can press enter to maximize it again, or open the context menu with the applications key to close it completely.

 Note: There is a known issue causing the Playroom to still stay focused after pressing Alt+F4 with this option enabled.
 Just press Alt+tab to move away from the Playroom window, and the window should completely disappear.
-//Todo: Confirm if this happens with JFW too.

 This option is disabled by default.